SmingHub/Sming/Sming/Libraries/OtaUpgradeMqtt/samples/Upgrade/README.rst

 -----
 There are two tools that facilitate the packiging and deployment of a new firmware.

-For more information read ``Firmware packaging`` in the documentation of the :component:`OtaUpgradeMqtt` component.
+For more information read ``Firmware packaging`` in the documentation of the :library:`OtaUpgradeMqtt` component.

 Security
 --------